27Shambhavi/Digital-Twin-Metro/README.md

 AI Metro Digital Twin is a research-focused urban mobility platform that combines SUMO traffic simulation, OpenStreetMap road networks, machine learning prediction models, and an interactive dashboard to analyze metro construction impacts and recommend traffic mitigation strategies.

-## Repository Description
+## Description

-**One sentence:** A SUMO and AI-powered digital twin for simulating metro construction traffic disruption, predicting congestion, and evaluating mitigation strategies.
+A SUMO and AI-powered digital twin for simulating metro construction traffic disruption, predicting congestion, and evaluating mitigation strategies.

-**One paragraph:** This project builds a digital twin of an urban traffic corridor using OpenStreetMap data and SUMO simulation outputs, then transforms scenario-level mobility data into machine learning datasets for congestion prediction.
+This project builds a digital twin of an urban traffic corridor using OpenStreetMap data and SUMO simulation outputs, then transforms scenario-level mobility data into machine learning datasets for congestion prediction.
 It compares XGBoost, Random Forest, LSTM, and GRU models, generates performance reports, and supports decision-making through an AI mitigation engine and Streamlit dashboard.

-**Keywords:** digital twin, SUMO, traffic simulation, smart city, metro construction, congestion prediction, machine learning, deep learning, XGBoost, Random Forest, LSTM, GRU, Streamlit, IEEE research.

 ## Project Overview